metcalfc/changelog-generator/README.md

 ### `fetch`

-Whether this action should pull in all other branches and refs.
+Whether this action should pull in all other branches and tags.
 Default: 'true'

 ## Outputs